randy408/libspng/README.md

 # Versioning

-Releases follow the [semantic versioning](https://semver.org/) scheme.
+Releases follow the [semantic versioning](https://semver.org/) scheme with a few exceptions:

+* Releases from 0.4.0 to 0.8.x are stable
+* 0.8.x will be maintained as a separate release branch from 1.0.0

 API/ABI changes can be tracked [here](https://abi-laboratory.pro/index.php?view=timeline&l=libspng).